094459/newsletter-oss-projects/README.md

 **cloudcatalog**

 [cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

+**cloudfront-hosting-toolkit**

+[cloudfront-hosting-toolkit](https://aws-oss.beachgeek.co.uk/3xv) is a new an open source command line tool to help developers deploy fast and secure frontends in the cloud.
+This project offers the convenience of a managed frontend hosting service while retaining full control over the hosting and deployment infrastructure to make it your own.
+The CLI simplifies AWS platform interaction for deploying static websites.
+It walks you through configuring a new repository, executing the deployment process, and provides the domain name upon completion.
+By following these steps, you effortlessly link your GitHub repository and deploy the necessary infrastructure, simplifying the deployment process.
+This enables you to focus on developing website content without dealing with the intricacies of infrastructure management.
+A few of my colleagues have tried this out and they are loving it.
+You can also find out more by reading the blog post, [Introducing CloudFront Hosting Toolkit](https://aws-oss.beachgeek.co.uk/3xw) where Achraf Souk, Corneliu Croitoru, and Cristian Graziano help you get started with a hands on guide to this project. (#199)

 **cloudwatch-macros**